ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 - main.tf tells Terraform to use the IBM Cloud.
 - variables.tf contains the variable definitions whose values will be populated from terraform.tfvars.
-- cloudant.tf creates a free tier Cloudant DB and some credentials that we will use later to access it.
+- cloudant.tf creates a standard Cloudant DB and some credentials that we will use later to access it.
 - redis.tf creates the Redis instance and some credentials that we will use later to access it.
 - eventstreams.tf creates the Event Streams instance and some credentials that we will use later to access it.
 - registry.tf creates the Container Registry that will hold your container images.
 - iam.tf creates the access key that is needed to interact with the Container Registry.
+- vpc.tf creates the VPC (Virtual Private Cloud) infrastructure that will be needed to deploy an OpenShift cluster.
+This includes a VPC, subnets and public gateways in three different availability zones.
+- cos.tf create a single Cloud Object Storage instance that is needed by OpenShift to manage the cluster.
+- openshift.tf creates a cluster of virtual machines inside your VPC, where you will deploy your applications.

-It will take several minutes for the databases and other resources to be ready, but you should now you have a Databases for Redis instance, a Cloudant database and an Event Streams instance in your account, as well as a Container Registry namespace for your container images.
+It will take several minutes for the databases and other resources to be ready, but you should now have some VPC resources, a cluster of Virtual machines, a Databases for Redis instance, a Cloudant database and an Event Streams instance in your account, as well as a Container Registry namespace for your container images.
 You can check by visiting the Resources section of your IBM Cloud account.

-### Step 4: Create container images and deploy to Code Engine
+### Step 4: Create container images and deploy to OpenShift
-{: #truck-tracker-code-engine}
+{: #truck-tracker-open-shift}

 At this point, all your infrastructure is ready to receive data.
 Now we have to build the different modules that will produce and consume the data, as well as the application that will display the truck position on a map.